mahuntington/d3-notes/MAPS.md

 1. Define GeoJSON
 1. Use a projection
 1. Generate a `<path>` using a projection and the GeoJSON data
+1. Create a rectangular overlay based on coordinates entered into a form
+1. Draw a rectangle on the map and display its map coordinates

 In this section we'll generate `<path>` elements from GeoJSON data that will draw a map of the world